-TECH Uni-Seal Ultra and Uni-Seal Ultra Max repairs are one-piece patch/plug units designed for puncture repairs in the crown area of passenger, LT and truck tires.
-Uni-Seal Ultra repairs feature chemical cushion gum both on the repair base and stem, providing maximum adhesion in the injury and to the inner liner of the tire.
-Uni-Seal Ultras also feature a lead wire on the stem for easy installation of the repair unit.
-All TECH Uni-Seal Ultra and Uni-Seal Ultra Max can be installed in any radial or bias tire.
+MOR One-Piece Repairs are patch/plug units designed for puncture repairs in the crown area of passenger, LT and truck tires.
+One-piece repairs feature chemical cushion gum both on the repair base and stem, providing maximum adhesion in the injury and to the inner liner of the tire.
+MOR One-Piece Repairs also feature a lead wire on the stem for easy installation of the repair unit.
+All MOR One-Piece Repairs can be installed in any radial or bias tire.

-When using Uni-Seal Ultra repairs, it is important to identify the type of tire being worked on prior to installing the repair to ensure the proper repair unit is being installed.
-The 249UL may be used on passenger tires only, whereas the 250UL may be used in passenger, LT and medium truck tires.
-The 251UL, 290UL and 291UL may be used in steel cord LT and medium truck tires.
+When using MOR One-Piece Repairs, it is important to identify the type of tire being worked on prior to installing the repair to ensure the proper repair unit is being installed.
+The 6MOR repair can be used on all types of passenger, LT, medium truck and heavy truck tires.
+The 10MOR repair may be used in steel cord LT and medium truck tires.

-Another factor to consider when using Uni-Seal repairs is the angle of the injury.
-Industry standards state that the maximum angle for a one-piece repair is 25 degrees.
-TECH's Uni-Seal Ultra repairs, however, have been proven with rigorous testing to be safe for angles up to 35 degrees.
+Another factor to consider when using MOR One-Piece Repairs is the angle of injury.
+MOR One-Piece Repairs have a maximum angle of 25°.
 If these maximum angles are exceeded, it could cause adverse effects on the repair leading to premature repair failure.
 For this reason, it is recommended to utilize the two-piece repair method for injuries with extreme angles.